 I set aside time to learn every day and I'm always looking for ways to improve myself both personally and professionally.

-The Pocket app has dramatically improved my reading volume and quality.
+The Pocket app has dramatically boosted my reading volume and quality (over 2 million words in the last three years).
 See my recommendations by clicking on the image below:

-Otherwise, navigate over to the Books tab to see summaries and analysis of the books I've read.
+Otherwise, navigate over to the Book Reviews tab to see summaries and analysis of the books I've read.

 a16z: This series is produced by Andreeseen Horowitz, an influential Silicon Valley VC firm, and brings a variety of startup founders and investors to the show for discussion on tech, culture, current events, and the future.
 It’s a useful window into the thoughts of individuals on the leading edge of technology developments.

 The Joe Rogan Experience: The trend in the podcast industry is towards scripted, audience-tested, and painstakingly-produced series.
 Joe Rogan is the opposite - a laid-back conversationalist who makes you feel like you're in the room with his guest.
 He's an "everyman" in the literary sense, able to represent the common person's questions and mindsets while interviewing guests across numerous fields and backgrounds.

 The podcast series is intimidating at first glance, as he has over 1200 episodes (as of late 2018).
 It's worth noting that around 70% of them interview figures from MMA or comedy, which are entertaining but not my primary interest.
 The remaining episodes provide ample opportunities for learning about new topics.

 - #1169 - Elon Musk - I enjoyed hearing Elon talk about goals and interests in a more casual manner than SpaceX/Tesla’s press releases or his authorized biography.
 (And yes, this is the infamous episode where Elon Musk smoked marijuana.)